 - Low-rise flat front suit trousers with thin belt loops, slanted side pockets, jetted right rear pocket, and plain-hemmed flared bottoms

-- Brown soft shirt with large collar, breast pocket, plain front, and button cuffs
+- Brown silk shirt with large collar, breast pocket, plain front, and button cuffs

 - Tan sueded leather cap-toed summer shoes

 - Brown slim leather belt with small gold squared single-prong buckle

 - Concord Delirium Mariner gold watch with round black dial on rectangular case and gold “Twist-O-Flex” bracelet

 - Stainless link bracelet, worn on right wrist

 - Gold ring with diamond, worn on right ring finger